adammakesfilm/creative-resources/README.md

 Your contributions are always welcome! - If you want to contribute to this list, fill out the form below:

 > [https://forms.gle/9QHYpvsmgPEhbQoS9](https://forms.gle/9QHYpvsmgPEhbQoS9)

+---
+## Big shoutout to [Awesome Blender by Agmmnn](https://github.com/agmmnn/awesome-blender) for inspiring this style of list, check out thier list for all things Blender